eduardo-borges-goncalves/Raro-Class/README.md

-Sure, here is an example README.md for the "Raro-Class" repository:

 # Raro Class - English

 Raro Class is a web application built with React that provides online classes and educational resources to students.
 This repository contains the frontend codebase for the application.